![]() Welcome to the |

 |

-G. William Rice Award The Tribal In-house Counsel Association (TICA) is proud to sponsor the Pre-Law Summer Institute (PLSI) G. William Rice Book Award for the Top Student in Advocacy.
+The Tribal In-house Counsel Association (TICA) is proud to sponsor the Pre-Law Summer Institute (PLSI) G. William Rice Book Award for the Top Student in Advocacy.
 TICA created and funded this award in 2017 in honor of G. William Rice, former PLSI Professor and tribal advocate.
 The inaugural 2018 award was presented to Lorenzo Gudino (Fort Sill Apache) attended the University of Wisconsin.
-Bill’s children Karen & Harrison Rice, also PLSI alumni, along with Harrison’s husband David, attended the 2018 PLSI banquet to help present the inaugural award. |
+Bill’s children Karen & Harrison Rice, also PLSI alumni, along with Harrison’s husband David, attended the 2018 PLSI banquet to help present the inaugural award.
+View awardees and learn more about Prof. Rice |